GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Fixed bug related to `ScrollHelper` when `MessageListView` is initialised more than once.

 ### ⬆️ Improved
 - The search for mentions now includes transliteration, diacritics removal, and ignore typos.
-To use transliteration, pass the id of the desired alphabets to `DefaultUserLookupHandler` and set it using `MessageInputView.setUserLookupHandler`.
-It uses https://unicode-org.github.io/icu/userguide/icu4j/ for transliteration
+To use transliteration, pass the id of the desired alphabets to `DefaultStreamTransliterator`, add it to DefaultUserLookupHandler and set it using `MessageInputView.setUserLookupHandler`.
+Transliteration works only for android API 29.
+If you like to add your own transliteration use https://unicode-org.github.io/icu/userguide/icu4j/.
 - Improved scroll of message when many gif images are present in `MessageListView`

 ### ✅ Added